-Under the Columbia License Agreement, we paid a one-time license fee of \$2.5 million in connection with the execution thereof.
-We will be obligated to make minimum annual royalty payments to Columbia University of (i) \$2.5 million on each of the second, third and fourth anniversaries of the first commercial sale of a licensed product and (ii) \$5 million on each anniversary of the first commercial sale of a licensed product, commencing on the fifth anniversary of such sale.
+Under the Columbia License Agreement, we paid a one-time license fee in connection with the execution thereof.
+We will be obligated to make minimum annual royalty payments to Columbia University of specified amounts on each anniversary of the first commercial sale of a licensed product, commencing on the second anniversary of such sale.
 We will also be obligated to pay single-digit earned royalties to Columbia University based on net sales of each licensed product by us and our affiliates and sublicensees.
 The minimum royalty payments will be creditable against the earned royalties accrued during the same calendar year.
 The license agreement obligates us to use commercially reasonable efforts to research, discover, develop and market licensed products for commercial sale and distribution and achieve certain development and regulatory approval milestones within certain timeframes, if certain milestones are achieved.
 We are also obligated to periodically inform Columbia University of our progress in meeting such milestones.
 The failure to achieve any such milestone would constitute a breach of the Columbia License Agreement.
 If we pay Columbia University the required fee, we will be granted a 6-month extension.
-As of the date of this prospectus, we have complied with the development and regulatory approval milestones under the Columbia License Agreement and requested no extensions.
 In the event that, after completion of Phase I Trials, there are unforeseen changes in clinical or regulatory development that we believe would affect the timely achievement of any milestone, we may request an extension from Columbia University for such milestone, which will not be unreasonably withheld or delayed.
 In the event that Columbia University does not agree to extend the deadlines to meet the milestones, and we are in breach for failure to timely meet the milestones or to make milestone or royalty payments, Columbia University may elect to convert our license to a nonexclusive license without the right to sublicense or initiate legal proceedings against third party patent infringers or terminate our license.
 We are also obligated to make payments to Columbia University in an aggregate amount of up to \$20 million based on achieving specified development and regulatory approval milestones and in an amount of up to \$25 million based on achieving a specified cumulative sales milestone with respect to the first licensed product.
-In addition, we are obligated to pay Columbia University a specified portion of revenue (other than royalties) we receive from sublicensees and a percentage of revenue in the low double-digits received from any sale of a priority review voucher by us or a sublicensee.
-In the event that we or a sublicensee do not sell a priority review voucher within one year of receipt, the earned royalties that we would be obligated to pay to Columbia University based on net sales of licensed products would increase by 1%.
-From inception through December 31, 2021, we have made a payment of \$1 million to Columbia University resulting from the Columbia License Agreement, which was triggered by the completion of our Phase 1 clinical trial.
+In addition, we are obligated to pay Columbia University a specified portion of revenue we receive from sublicensees and a specified portion of revenue received from any sale of a priority review voucher by us or a sublicensee.
+From inception through June 30, 2021, we have made a payment of \$1 million to Columbia University resulting from the Columbia License Agreement, which was triggered by the completion of our Phase 1 clinical trial.
 We believe we are in compliance with the terms of the license.

 Our obligations under the Columbia License Agreement with respect to each licensed product in a particular country extends until the later of the expiration of the last-to-expire patent licensed from Columbia University covering the licensed product in such country, 20 years after the first commercial sale of the licensed product in such country or the expiration of any market exclusivity period granted by a regulatory agency.
-The last-to-expire patent licensed from Columbia University is anticipated to expire in 2039, absent any patent term adjustments or extensions.

 Columbia University has the right to terminate the agreement if we breach the agreement and fail to cure our breach within specified cure periods or in the event of specified bankruptcy, insolvency and liquidation events or if we initiate a proceeding challenging the validity or enforceability of any of the licensed patents.
-We have the right to terminate the agreement for our convenience at any time on 60 days' notice to Columbia University.
-In the event of termination, we have granted to Columbia University a royalty free, worldwide, non-exclusive license to make, use and sell products covered by claims of patents in-licensed by us, or derived from materials or technical information thereof, pursuant to the Columbia License Agreement and in connection with which we have filed patent applications or obtained patents.